mmrl/dl/README.md

 ## Advanced - Building and running your own container

-We are using `Makefile` to simplify docker commands within make commands.
+A `Makefile` is provided to simplify common docker commands with make commands.

+Build the container and run the Jupyter lab interface

+    $ make lab

-Build the container and start a Jupyter Notebook
+Alternatively, build the container and start a Jupyter Notebook

     $ make notebook

-Alternatively, run the container with the new Jupyter lab interface

-    $ make lab

 Build the container and start an iPython shell